DotNetAnalyzers/IDisposableAnalyzers/documentation/SyntaxTreeCacheAnalyzer.md

 # SyntaxTreeCacheAnalyzer
-## Controls caching of for example Semantic models for syntax trees.
+## Controls caching of for example semantic models for syntax trees.

 | Topic    | Value
 | :--      | :--